-- (1) A group of persons who wish to form themselves into an association may apply to the district registrar of titles to become an association under the Act. - (2) The district registrar of titles shall, on receipt of an application, convene a meeting of the group of persons. - (3) A notice to convene a meeting shall- - (a) state the place where and the time, being not less than twenty-one days from the date of the notice, at which the meeting is to be held; - (b) be drawn to the attention of all members of the group of persons in such manner that they will understand its nature and purpose. - (4) A meeting of a group of persons convened under this section shall- - (a) determine whether to incorporate themselves into an association; - (b) where not less than 60 percent of the group determine so to incorporate themselves, elect not more than nine nor less than three persons, of whom not less than one-third shall be women, to be the officers of the association. - (5) The district registrar of titles or an authorised officer shall preside at the meeting convened under this section.
+- (1) A group of persons who wish to form themselves into an association may apply to the Commissioner to become an association under the Act. - (2) The Commissioner shall, on receipt of an application, convene a meeting of the group of persons. - (3) A notice to convene a meeting shall- - (a) state the place where and the time, being not less than twenty-one days from the date of the notice, at which the meeting is to be held; - (b) be drawn to the attention of all members of the group of persons in such manner that they will understand its nature and purpose. - (4) A meeting of a group of persons convened under this section shall- - (a) determine whether to incorporate themselves into an association; - (b) where not less than 60 percent of the group determine so to incorporate themselves, elect not more than nine nor less than three persons, of whom not less than one-third shall be women, to be the officers of the association. - (5) The Commissioner or an authorised officer shall preside at the meeting convened under this section.